SamL98/GhDB/README.md

 2. `r`
 3. `ghstart`

-Once in lldb, prefix breakpoint commands you want to send to Ghidra with "gh".
+Once in `ghstart` has been run, prefix breakpoint commands you want to send to Ghidra with "gh".
 Currently supported command are:

 * `b -> ghb`
 * `br -> ghbr`